 Long Beach is also a popular embarkation point to Catalina Island.
 Along with that California beach vibe of sand, sun, surf, and skate park, Long Beach has a thriving cultural community.

 The East Village Arts District, the Long Beach Antique Market, the downtown Long Beach Museum of Art, and other art galleries all fit the bill.
-Are you in Long Beach CA for sporting events or musical performances at the Long Beach Convention & Entertainment Center in downtown Long Beach?
+Are you in Long Beach for sporting events or musical performances at the Long Beach Convention & Entertainment Center in downtown Long Beach?

 Whatever reason brings you to Long Beach, we’ve got you covered with attractions and things to do in Long Beach for the whole crew.

 Best & Fun Things to Do in Long Beach, California

 1. Meet Marine Animals at the Aquarium of the Pacific

 Located in Rainbow Harbor on the Long Beach waterfront, Long Beach’s Aquarium of the Pacific has more than 11,000 marine animals.
 Have fun checking out sea lions, penguins, leopard sharks, and jellyfish.

 The aquarium is the largest in Southern California.
 It sits on five acres of waterfront property across from the Long Beach California convention center.
 There’s an adjoining park.

 An Aquarium of the Pacific tour provides you to explore more marine exhibits that are divided into three diverse sections.
 There’s the tropical Pacific, the Northern Pacific, and the Southern California/Baja region.
 Visitors can take whale watching and harbor tours as well as educational seminars.

 Don’t forget to visit the art gallery, touch tanks, and shark lagoon.
 Shoreline Aquatic Park makes a nice spot to enjoy a picnic after exploring the marine life of Long Beach.